dorostanian/sushi/README.md

 output of this block after execution and `id` of it to keep tracks of the flow. **This is mostly useful when you are expecting a user interaction e.g. Rest API.**

+You can register listeners for actions to have a callback mechanism after executing each action.
+This helps communicate easily while the engine takes care of running the actions.

 ## `Branch` block
 This block is desgined intentionally simple to make it easy for controling the flow of your work.
 ```toml